 This section of the IDP provides the policies, which should be interpreted narrowly and used as a framework for working cooperatively, communicating, and making decisions in each municipality.
-Variances might be allowed only where specifically identified, pursuant to the provisions of Section 5.55.5.
+Variances might be allowed only where specifically identified.
 The mapping included in the Intermunicipal Development Plan may require further field measurements to verify any estimation discrepancies.
 Refer to Map 12Map 12 as the primary reference map for this section.